 About the Investment Company Institute Education Foundation

-Formed in 1989, the ICI Education Foundation (ICIEF) is the educational affiliate of the Investment Company Institute, the national association of US investment companies.
+Formed in 1989, the ICI Education Foundation (ICIEF) is the educational affiliate of the Investment Company Institute, the national association of U.S. investment companies.
 ICIEF partners with government agencies and other nonprofit organizations to develop, deliver, and promote investment education programs to a variety of specific audiences.
-The Foundation also participates in financial education advocacy coalitions, conferences, and initiatives that promote saving and investing nationwide.
+The foundation also participates in financial education advocacy coalitions, conferences, and initiatives that promote saving and investing nationwide.

 For example, through the Society for Financial Education and Professional Development, ICIEF introduced investor education materials into historically black colleges and universities.
 ICIEF partnered with the SIFMA Foundation to incorporate mutual funds into the Stock Market Game™, (a market simulation with curriculum materials correlated to educational standards) and to train teachers how to use it in the classroom.